Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Observation and Insight

-\begin{Hypothesis} Given a backdoored victim model, the trigger robustness of this model is positively correlated with the effectiveness of gradient-based trigger inversion methods. \end{Hypothesis}
+Based on the observation illustrated in Fig~\ref{fig:rob_scatter}, we hypothesize that the trigger effective radius of backdoored model is positively correlated with the effectiveness of gradient-based trigger inversion methods.
+In this section, we aim to offer an intuitive explanation for this hypothesis.
+In section~\ref{sec:theory}, we will provide a formal theoretical analysis.

-Here, we aim to offer an intuitive explanation of the hypothesis, and in section~\ref{sec:theory}, we will give a formal theoretical analysis.
-Fig.~\ref{fig:perfect_trigger} illustrates the idea using a 1D schematic example.
-We consider the trigger-inserted point $x'$ with the trigger robustness with $\epsilon$, i.e., any 1D data point within a small perturbation $\epsilon$ from $x'$ in the trigger area is predicted to be in the same (target) class as $x'$, while a 1D data point outside the perturbation $\epsilon$ from $x'$ may be predicted to a different class.
-A backdoor is considered to be {\em perfect} if $\epsilon \rightarrow 0$, i.e., any small perturbation $\epsilon$ added on $x'$ will change the predicted label (from the target label into another one) by the model.

-Ideally, the infected model always has 100\% confidence in predicting trigger-inserted inputs as the target label, as observed from the performance of most SOTA backdoor attacks~\cite{IMC}~\cite{latent}. \footnote{In Section~\ref{sec:discussion}, however, we discuss the case that this hypothesis does not hold up.} The perfect trigger in such an ideal attack will cause the infected model to have an infinite change rate (trigger robustness equals zero) around trigger-inserted inputs.
-Such a trigger, however, cannot be reconstructed by trigger inversion because all inversion algorithms rely on the gradient to search for the trigger as the local optimum of the loss function.
-In practice, however, such a perfect trigger does not exist in the neural network because the neural network is a continuous function.
+Ideally, the infected model should always have 100\% confidence in predicting trigger-inserted inputs as the target label, as observed from the performance of most state-of-the-art (SOTA) backdoor attacks~\cite{IMC}\cite{latent}.
+The perfect trigger in such an ideal attack would cause the infected model to have an infinite change rate (trigger effective radius equals zero) around trigger-inserted inputs.
+However, such a trigger cannot be reconstructed by trigger inversion because all inversion algorithms rely on the gradient to search for the trigger as the local optimum of the loss function.
+In practice, such a perfect trigger does not exist in a neural network because the neural network is a continuous function.
 Therefore, we relax the definition of the perfect trigger: instead of an infinite change rate, we consider a very large change rate.
 Equivalently, we allow the trigger to tolerate only a small amount of noise so that the neural network remains continuous but has a sharp slope around the trigger-inserted data point.
-Intuitively, if we decrease the trigger robustness, we will make it more difficult to optimize Eq.\ref{formula: ori opt}, due to the following constraints:
+Intuitively, if we decrease the trigger effective radius, we will make it more difficult to optimize Eq.\ref{formula: ori opt}, due to the following constraints:

 $\bullet$~It requires the gradient-based optimization to initiate from more random points to find an optimum near the trigger-inserted data point;